RasmussenLab/DoBSeqWF/README.md

 results
-├── pinpointables.vcf           # Merged VCF file containing all assigned variants ├── cram/                       # CRAM files for each pool ├── logs/                       # Log files for each process ├── variants/                   # VCF files for each pool ├── variant_tables/             # TSV files converted from pool VCFs └── pinpoint_variants/
+├── pinpointables.vcf           # Merged VCF file containing all assigned variants ├── cram/                       # CRAM files for each pool ├── context/                    # TSV and JSON files with matrix information and pool-individual linkage.
+├── logs/                       # Log files for each process ├── variants/                   # VCF files for each pool ├── variant_tables/             # TSV files converted from pool VCFs ├── variant_compilation/        # TSV files with aggregated variants, annotations and rescue probabilities └── pinpoint_variants/
     ├── all_pins/               # All pinpointables for each sample in individual vcfs (*note) ├── unique_pins/            # All unique pinpointables for each sample in individual vcfs (*note)